How Does the Montgomery GI Bill Work for Members of Selected Reserves?

 The SRMGIB used to expire 14 years after one became eligible, or upon discharge from the Selected Reserves, whichever occurred first.
 However, this has been changed by the FY 2008 Defense Authorization Act.
 MGIB benefits now expire 10 years after honorable discharge from the Selected Reserves.

-Note: Congress has made significant enhancements to the GI Bill for military members (active duty, Guard, and Reserves) with post 9/11 active duty service.
-For details, see the article, Congress Revamps GI Bill.
+Note: Congress has made significant enhancements to the GI Bill for military members (active duty, Guard, and Reserves) with post-9/11 active duty service.

 The VA uses the term "entitlement" to mean the number of months of benefits you may receive.
 Under the ADMGIB, one is entitled to 36 months worth of full-time benefits.
 Therefore, to find the maximum entitlement, one takes the maximum monthly payment and multiplies it by 36.